happyuc-project/webu.py/docs/middleware.rst

 ==========

 Webu manages layers of middlewares by default.
-They sit between the public Webu methods and the :doc:`providers`, which handle native communication with the Ethereum client.
+They sit between the public Webu methods and the :doc:`providers`, which handle native communication with the HappyUC client.
 Each layer can modify the request and/or response.
 Some middlewares are enabled by default, and others are available for optional use.